mathiasmantelli/awesome-mobile-robotics/README.md

 * [Apptronik](https://apptronik.com/) | Products and services for robots designed to work with and around humans
 * [Automata](https://careers.automata.tech/) | Helping scientists achieve better results faster with worry-free lab automation
 * [Sevensense](https://www.sevensense.ai/) | Autonomy for your robotcs
-* [Kingdom](https://www.kingdom.garden/) | We build robotic lawn mowers for large terrains
+* [Kingdom](https://www.kingdom.garden/) | We build robotic lawnmowers for large terrains
 * [Tangram Vision Platform](https://www.tangramvision.com/) | It takes care of complex perception tasks like sensor fusion, calibration, and diagnostics so you can deploy autonomy with confidence
 * [Brisa Robotics](https://www.brisa.tech/) | At Brisa, we developed Windrose, a revolutionary solution to boost productivity in the Supply Chain world
-* [AutoAgri](https://autoagri.no) | AutoAgri are devoted to development and manufacturing of autonomous implement carriers.
+* [AutoAgri](https://autoagri.no) | AutoAgri is devoted to the development and manufacturing of autonomous implement carriers.
 * [MUDDY MACHINES](https://www.muddymachines.com/) | The only field robot capable of delivering net-zero farming
 * [ZiVID](https://www.zivid.com/) | Industrial 3D color cameras for pick and place robotics
 * [Istituto Italiano di Tecnologia (iit)](http://www.iit.it) | A foundation established jointly by the Italian Ministry of Education, Universities and Research and the Ministry of Economy and Finance to promote excellence in basic and applied research and to contribute to the economic development of Italy
 * [ForwardX](https://en.forwardx.com/) | A global technology developer focused the Artificial Intelligence and its successful application to intelligent robotics
 * [AutoStore](https://www.autostoresystem.com/) | Warehouse Robots at Your Service
 * [TORC](https://torc.ai/) | An autonomous vehicle leader since 2007, Torc is commercializing self-driving trucks for safe, sustained, long-haul innovation in the freight industry.
-* [NavVis](https://www.navvis.com/) | Bridging the gap between the physical and digital world, NavVis enables service providers and enterprises to capture and share the built environment as photorealistic digital twins.
+* [NavVis](https://www.navvis.com/) | Bridging the gap between the physical and digital worlds, NavVis enables service providers and enterprises to capture and share the built environment as photorealistic digital twins.
 * [ROS Robotics Companies](https://github.com/vmayoral/ros-robotics-companies) | A list of robotics companies using the Robot Operating System (ROS and ROS 2)

 ## Laboratories and Research Groups